Applied Positive Psychology Practitioner

 Increasingly, Positive Psychology is providing an evidence based toolkit capable of supporting NLPers, coaches, counsellors, HR/OD/L&D professionals and change agents to become even more effective and impactful in their work.

 The JSNLP Positive Psychology Practitioner course has been designed as a pragmatic and applied programme offering in-depth Positive Psychology training mapped across to the fields of coaching, NLP and other leading change modalities.
-The next course runs over nine days (split into three 3-day modules) in Bristol from May to July 2018.
+The next course runs over nine days (split into three 3-day modules) in Bristol from Jan to March 2019.
+There will also be a London programme available for this course… Please enquire for the dates of this.

 Why choose the JSNLP Positive Psychology Practitioner Course?